MileHacker Logo

 Green Travel Habits

-• Waste Reduction: Carry a reusable water bottle (Eagle Creek offers travel bottles) and minimize single-use plastics.
+• Waste Reduction: Carry a reusable water bottle (Eagle Creek offers travel bottles) and cut down on disposable-use plastics.

 • Recycling: Inquire about local recycling choices at your accommodation.